zupzup/blog/ml-in-go-logreg/post.md

 }
 ```

-In a real world scenario, we would of course further process the data to, for example, remove outliers or normalize the data, but in this simple case, the data is already normalized and we can just go on.
+Also, in a real world scenario we would further process the data to, for example, remove outliers or normalize the data, but in our simple case, the data is already normalized and we can just go on.

-We can also create a scatter plot of the data to get a feel for it using [library1]()
+We can also create a scatter plot of the data to get a feel for it using [gonum's plot](https://github.com/gonum/plot)

 ```go
 func plotData(xTest [][]float64, yTest []float64) error {